rcgsheffield/sheffield_hpc/hpc/modules.rst

 For more detailed information on the software installation process, please see: :ref:`installing-personal-software-installations`.

-If:
+You will have to construct/edit your own customised **makefile** which may have to reference specific libraries and paths if:

 * There are no preconfiguration steps available to generate a suitable **makefile** based on the current shell environment after loading modules.
 * An example **makefile** for editing is provided.
 * No **makefile** is provided.

-You will have to construct/edit your own customised **makefile** which may have to reference specific libraries and paths.

 In this case, you can use the ``module show modulename`` command to show how the module file for your loaded software module/s are interacting with your shell environment to populate the ``$PATH``, ``$LD_LIBRARY_PATH`` and other environment variables.